Thriller 40

-Thriller 40 is the 40th-anniversary edition reissue of American singer Michael Jackson's sixth studio album, Thriller (1982).
-The original album has sold 70 million copies worldwide, making it the best-selling album of all time.
-Thriller 40 was released on November 18, 2022, in cooperation with Epic, Legacy Recordings and MJJ Productions.
-It is Jackson's first posthumous album since Scream (2017).
-It is the third reissue of Thriller, following the 2001 special edition and Thriller 25 (2008).
+Thriller 40 is the 40th-anniversary edition reissue of Thriller (1982), the sixth album by the American singer Michael Jackson.
+It was released on November 18, 2022, by Epic, Legacy Recordings and MJJ Productions.
+Thriller 40 is the third reissue of Thriller, following the 2001 special edition and Thriller 25 (2008).

 Background

 Jackson released his sixth studio album, Thriller, on November 30, 1982.
-With sales estimated to be over 120 million copies worldwide, Thriller became the world's best-selling album of all time; the album was the first in history to yield seven top-ten singles.
+With sales estimated to be over 70 million copies worldwide, Thriller became the world's best-selling album of all time; the album was the first in history to yield seven top-ten singles.
 The success of Thriller put Jackson into the dominating position of pop music, becoming an international pop-cultural icon.

 Marketing and promotion

 The American singer Maxwell performed "The Lady in My Life" at the 2022 Billboard Music Awards.
 He said, "I'm feeling honored to be here, honored to be able to celebrate the 40th anniversary of Thriller.
 I've been up since six in the morning trying to get everything together and, you know, just want to do right — it's Michael Jackson.
 There's nobody better, nobody greater, so I just want to do it well."

 Several other activities were planned before the release of Thriller 40.
 On October 4, music journalist and filmmaker Nelson George announced he was directing a documentary on the making of Thriller, which will include never-before-seen footage.

-On November 1, the Michael Jackson Estate and Sony Music launched a worldwide campaign to celebrate the 40th anniversary of the album Thriller, featuring Fan Event Parties, Immersive Experience to be held in two countries: Düsseldorf, Germany on November 10-13 and New York on November 18-20 and there will be an event filming that will be part of a documentary about Thriller on November 30.
+On November 1, the Michael Jackson Estate and Sony Music launched a worldwide campaign to celebrate the 40th anniversary of the album Thriller, featuring Fan Event Parties, Immersive Experience to be held in two countries: Düsseldorf, Germany on November 10–13 and New York on November 18–20 and there will be an event filming that will be part of Thriller 40 documentary on November 30.

 On November 14, Sony Music released the 4K version of Jackson's "Beat It" music video on YouTube.
 A 4K remaster of the "Thriller" short film also appeared on iTunes and Tidal, though it was removed shortly after.
 On November 17, the 4K remastered "Thriller" short film was released on YouTube.